Actindo-AG/Documentation/PIM/UserInterface/03b_Settings.md

   Description to the attribute set in the selected language.

 - *Key*
   Attribute set key.
 The key is required for API access and must be system wide unique.
-In the *Edit Attribtue Set* view, this field is locked.
+In the *Edit Attribute Set* view, this field is locked.

 - ![Toggle](/Assets/Icons/Toggle.png "[Toggle]") *Active*
   Activate this toggle to set the attribute set status to active.
 Deactivate the toggle to set the status to inactive.
 By default, this toggle is active.